Magistrate orders accused Russian agent tied to NRA to be jailed without bond

-A federal magistrate ordered Wednesday that a Russian national, accused earlier this week of infiltrating American political organizations including the National Rifle Association, be held without bond.
+WASHINGTON – A federal magistrate Wednesday ordered that a Russian national, accused earlier this week of infiltrating American political organizations including the National Rifle Association, be held without bond pending trial.

 Magistrate Deborah Robinson sided with federal prosecutors who argued that Mariia Butina, 29, represented an “extreme” risk of flight from the country.